Australian Wildlife Health Centre

-The Australian Wildlife Health Centre treats more than 1,500 sick and injured native animals every year.
-It’s also an important training centre for wildlife veterinarians.
+The Australian Wildlife Health Centre treats more than 1,500 sick and injured native animals each year.

 The hospital team also conducts cutting-edge research into conservation medicine, clinical wildlife medicine and wildlife rehabilitation, and plays an important role in wildlife disease surveillance.

 The Australian Wildlife Centre receives funding by the Victorian Government through the Department of Environment, Land, Water and Planning's Wildlife Rehabilitator Grants.

 Volunteering at the Australian Wildlife Health Centre

 There's a whole family of people dedicated to wildlife care in Victoria.
 Thousands of wildlife carers volunteer their time to rescue and care for injured and orphaned wildlife.